philipturner/swift-colab/Documentation/PercentDirectives.md

 - Swift 4.2-style package initializer for ergonomics and backward compatibility
 - The `$cwd` substitution
-- How to prevent a package from recompiling
+- How to prevent a package from recompiling (same toolchain, same SwiftPM flags)
 - This is also the command that loads a package into LLDB, so must run before calling `import XXX`

 ## `%install-extra-include-command`